wbetterdev/react-native-push-notification/README.md

     notification.finish(PushNotificationIOS.FetchResult.NoData);
   },

-  // ANDROID ONLY: GCM or FCM Sender ID (product_number) (optional - not required for local notifications, but is need to receive remote push notifications)
+  // ANDROID ONLY: FCM Sender ID (product_number) (optional - not required for local notifications, but is need to receive remote push notifications)
-  senderID: "YOUR GCM (OR FCM) SENDER ID",
+  senderID: "YOUR FCM SENDER ID",

   // IOS ONLY (optional): default: all - Permissions to register.
   permissions: {